yanatan16/multipart-pipe/README.md

 multipart-pipe
 ==============

 Pipe multipart uploads direct to S3 or another file service in connect middleware _without writing to disk_.
+It uses [multiparty](https://github.com/superjoe30/node-multiparty) to parse the multipart form.

-It is tested and will be used in production.
+It is tested and soon to be used in production.

 ## Install